Former Oklahoma cops charged with killing Black man - DefenderNetwork.com

 Two former police officers in Lawton, Okla. have been charged with first-degree manslaughter in the shooting death of a Black man in December while responding to a 911 call of an alleged protective order violation.

-Robert Hinkle, 30, and Nathan Ronan, 29, were charged in the death of Quadry Sanders, 29.
-The charges follow a months-long probe by the Oklahoma State Bureau of Investigation (OSBI), which included graphic video of the deadly incident.
+Robert Hinkle, 30, and Nathan Ronan, 29, were charged with the death of Quadry Sanders, 29.
+The charges follow a months-long probe by the Oklahoma State Bureau of Investigation (OSBI), which included a graphic video of the deadly incident.

 Hinkle and Ronan were fired from the Lawton police department in January.